liam-ilan/forest-generation-cellular-automata/readme.md

 1. The probability to grow left is h / 30 out of 1, with h being the height of the cell starting at 0.
 2. The probability to grow right is also h / 30 out of 1.
-> A cell is more likely to grow outward the higher it is in the tree.
-In real trees, this helps outgrow other trees, helping them catch sunlight.
+> A cell is more likely to grow outward the higher it is.
+In real trees, this helps outgrow other trees, making sure the leaves can catch sunlight.
 3. The probability to grow up is (1 - (h / 30)) * 0.125 out of 1.
 4. A cell will not grow if there is a cell alive somewhere above it (or if it is not alive).
-> In real trees, leaves have to be catch sun to grow.
+> It is vital for real trees to catch sunlight to grow.

 ## Tree generation